Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Related Work

-To make mission specification more accessible, various domain-specific languages (DSLs) have been proposed, such as the ones presented in~\cite{GLRSWWCA12,campusano.ea:2017:live,DBLP:journals/corr/SchwartzNAM14,Ruscio2016,Bozhinoski2015,Ciccozzi4496,Doherty2012}.
-These DSLs provide a high-level and easy-to-use interface for mission specification.

-The work in~\cite{dragule2021b} surveys domain-specific languages for robot mission specifications, classifies them into internal and external DSLs, and provides an overview of their tooling support.
-Moreover, robotic patterns have been proposed as a solution to recurrent mission specification problems~\cite{SpecificationPatternsTSE}.
-The PsALM tool~\cite{PSALM} enables the specification of robotic missions using mission specification patterns, which capture robot movements and actions performed as a robot moves in the environment. \NAME supports 22 patterns~\cite{SpecificationPatternsTSE} that cover various mission requirements, organized into three groups: core movement patterns, triggers, and avoidance patterns.
-For example, the \textit{Strict Ordered Patrolling} pattern\footnote{\url{http://roboticpatterns.com/pattern/strictorderedpatrolling/}} can be used to specify the requirement that a robot must patrol a set of locations in a specific strict order, with each location represented by an atomic proposition.
+A recent survey by Dragule et al.~\cite{dragule2021b} on DSLs for robot mission specifications classifies them into internal and external DSLs and overviews their tooling support.
+Additionally, robotic patterns have been proposed to address recurrent mission specification problems~\cite{SpecificationPatternsTSE}.
+The PsALM tool by Menghi et al.~\cite{PSALM} enables the specification of robotic missions using mission specification patterns, which capture robot movements and actions as the robot moves in the environment. \NAME supports 22 patterns~\cite{SpecificationPatternsTSE} covering various mission requirements, organized into core movement patterns, triggers, and avoidance patterns.
+For instance, the \textit{Strict Ordered Patrolling} pattern\footnote{\url{http://roboticpatterns.com/pattern/strictorderedpatrolling/}} can be used to specify a requirement for a robot to patrol a set of locations in a specific order.
 Let $l_1, l_2$, and $l_3$ be the atomic propositions of type \textit{location} that the robot must visit in the given order.
-The mission requirement can then be reformulated as `Given locations $l_1, l_2$, and $l_3$, the robot should visit all the locations indefinitely and following a strict order,' leading to the following LTL formulation:

-As shown in this example, a robotic pattern can significantly facilitate the error-prone and challenging task of mission specification.
+The mission requirement can be reformulated in LTL as shown above, demonstrating how a robotic pattern can simplify the complex task of mission specification.

-Despite all the efforts described above, formalizing mission requirements in specifications is still considered to be a challenge. \NAME utilizes a catalog of patterns that uses the patterns in~\cite{patterns} and~\cite{dywerpatterslink} as a tool that the designer can use to express formally, but still intuitively, what the robot should do.
+Despite these efforts, formalizing mission requirements in specifications remains challenging. \NAME uses a catalog of patterns by Dywer et al.~\cite{patterns, dywerpatterslink} to formally yet intuitively express the robot's tasks.